linpengcheng/PurefunctionPipelineDataflow/README.md

 - Observable, easy to debug, and verifiable.
 The data flowing between the pipes is very easy to observe, and it is easy to see where the pipes are leaking.
 - Clarity: non-IT practitioners can understand.
-- Automate programming like EDA:
+- `Software Design Automation (SDA)` like `Electronic Design Automation (EDA)`:
-  - Establishing a simple, unified, standardized, and systematic pipeline component library is the basis of automated programming, which is also the only correct method for automated programming.
+  - Establishing a simple, unified, standardized, and systematic pipeline component library is the basis of SDA, which is also the only correct method for SDA.
+It's like EDA.
-    It's like "Electronic Design automation (EDA)".
   - AI selects components from the pipeline component library according to the data standard specification of initial state and final state.
     AI combines pipeline components that meet the data standard specification to complete the task.